 The year was coming to a close by the time I made it to Hertog Jan in Bruges this December, and yet they went and snagged the 1st place!
 It was my first visit to the restaurant, but not my initial encounter with the food of head chef Gert de Mangeleer (he was the original chef to partake in Studio & Friends).
 Not only was this dish beautiful to look at, shaped like a rose, but the flavor combination was exquisite.
 Something about the delicate, soft seabass, wrapped carefully in wafer-thin slices of radish, mixed with the acidic tomato water and finished with a beurre blanc sauce to bind it all together.
 La vie en rose!

-What was your favorite dish of 2016?
+What were your favorite dishes in 2016?
 Please share in a comment below.